karomei/trivia-website/README.md

 ## User Epics & Stories

 For this project, I created 3 epics which the project was going to focus on.
-From there, the user stories were created.
+From there, the user stories were created and features could be added.

 ### User Epics